prashanthtr/nsjsonmanager/README.md

-# Write audio data to sonyGanFormat
+# Write audio data to nsjson format for training Gansynth and Nsynth